Rpg87/Age-calculator-app/README.md

 <h2 id="hardest">(╬ Ò﹏Ó) The hardest part </h2>
 <p align="justify">
-I was about to give up, if I accessed from a computer, it worked, from an android phone it worked, but when I accessed from an Iphone, it did not work.
+I was about to give up, it worked from a computer, from an android phone too, but when I tried it from an Iphone, it didn't work.
 After researching, sleepless nights and being left without friends for monothematic, I understood that not all devices have the same date format.
-And that's how Slipt came into my life.
+And that's how the division came into my life.

 <img width="500px" src="assets/images/pulgares.png"> </img>